-It represents the decision to not take that drink (or drug).
+It represents the decision to not take that drink.
 It is the very process of saying, "I choose to live, not die.
 This 24 hours, I will remain sober.
 Right NOW, I will live in Recovery.
 Today, I choose to live a life of choice, I choose to live Drunkless."

 life in recovery; spiritually fit

 without alcohol or drugs; free of mind/mood altering chemicals

 sober; not drunk, high, or otherwise altered by addictive traits from alcohol, drugs, sex, gambling, food, cutting, etc. (mental, emotional, physical)

 mindful, present, and able to clearly think and discern reality from non-reality.